 One of the most influential business thinker of the 20th century, Peter Drucker, said, “It is only managers–not nature or laws of economics or governments–that make resources productive.”
 Notice that he said managers, not entrepreneurs.
 Drucker was talking about how we need good managers to achieve the economies of scale that makes society productive and wealthy.
 Entrepreneurs mostly do very low productivity work except for the very tiny fraction who successfully grow their businesses and become managers.

 The two concepts are very different.
 Very few entrepreneurs develop into great managers and very few of our great managers have ever been entrepreneurs.
-Of course we also need entrepreneurs, markets, and governments, but they are all greatly appreciated by at least one side of the political spectrum or the other.
+Of course we also need entrepreneurs, markets, and governments too, but they are all greatly appreciated by at least one side of the political spectrum or the other.
 Bureaucrats are under appreciated by everyone.
-They are the central planners of the organizations where most Americans work and without skilled managers in big organizations, this country would be a very poor place.
+They are the central planners of the organizations where most Americans work and without skilled managers in big organizations, this world would be a very poor place.